FranzMartyn/YANAgo/README.md

 Then edit the yaml files in `db/` with your data

-Run `go run server.go` to test if everything is setup correctly
+Run `go run server.go` or `go run .` to test if everything is setup correctly

 ### PostgreSQL